There are no current positions

 Please note the following item apply to all teaching assistant positions:

 Although your supervisor's signature is not required on the application, we encourage you to discuss the workload associated with the Teaching Assistantship with your supervisor.

-Winter 2019 TA and Grader Postings
+Fall 2019 TA and Grader Postings

-The salary for graduate students serving as teaching assistants is currently $29.33/hour.
+Please note the following apply to all teaching assistant positions: The salary for graduate students serving as teaching assistants is currently $29.33/hour.
 In exceptional cases where no qualified graduate students have applied to a position, undergraduate students might be hired as undergraduate course assistants, at an hourly rate of $18.00.

 All information presented on the TA and Grader postings pages (such as the professor and number of hours) is tentative.

 McGill University is Committed to Equity in Employment.

 McGill University hires on the basis of merit and is strongly committed to equity and diversity within its community.
 We welcome and encourage applications from racialized persons/visible minorities, women, Indigenous persons, persons with disabilities, ethnic minorities, and persons of minority sexual orientations and gender identities, as well as from all qualified candidates with the skills and knowledge to productively engage with diverse communities.
 McGill implements an employment equity program and encourages members of designated equity groups to self-identify.
 It further seeks to ensure the equitable treatment and full inclusion of persons with disabilities by striving for the implementation of universal design principles transversally, across all facets of the University community, and through accommodation policies and procedures.
 All qualified applicants are encouraged to apply; however, in accordance with Canadian immigration requirements, Canadians and permanent residents will be given priority.